RTFRekola/multinational-retail-data-centralisation/README.md

 ![multinational-retail-data-centralisation](schema-10.png?raw=true "Data types of columns in dim_date_times.")

-- table "dim_date_times" after the change
+- table <i>dim_date_times</i> after the change

 ![multinational-retail-data-centralisation](dim_date_times.png?raw=true "dim_date_times")

 <b>Task 7</b>

-- in <b><i>pgAdmin 4</i></b>, changed data types of columns in <i>dim_catd_details</i>
+- in <b><i>pgAdmin 4</i></b>, changed data types of columns in <i>dim_catd_details</i> (the commented one was already done during table cleaning)

 ![multinational-retail-data-centralisation](schema-11.png?raw=true "Data types of columns in dim_card_details.")

-- table "dim_card_details" after the change
+- table <i>dim_card_details</i> after the change

 ![multinational-retail-data-centralisation](dim_card_details.png?raw=true "dim_card_details")

 <b>Task 8</b>

-The task description states that the columns in the tables that begin with "dim" should be updated with a primary key that matches the same column in the orders_table.
+The task description states that the columns in the tables that begin with "dim" should be updated with a primary key that matches the same column in the <i>orders_table</i>.
 This was done with the following pgAdmin 4 commands:

 ![multinational-retail-data-centralisation](schema-12.png?raw=true "Updating primary keys in the dim tables.")

 <b>Task 9</b>

-The task description states that foreign keys should be created in the orders_table to reference the primary keys in the other tables.
+The task description states that foreign keys should be created in the <i>orders_table</i> to reference the primary keys in the other tables.
 This was done to four out of five tables as follows:

 ![multinational-retail-data-centralisation](schema-13.png?raw=true "Adding foreign keys to the orders_table.")

-However, the table dim_users was missing a user_uuid value that was present in orders_table.
-In fact, the user_uuid value was missing also in the raw table that had not been cleaned or modified in any way.
-Therefore, this invoked an error:
+However, the table <i>dim_users</i> was missing one or more "user_uuid" values that were present in <i>orders_table</i>.
+In fact, the "user_uuid values were missing also in the raw table that had not been cleaned or modified in any way.
+Therefore, the following command invoked an error:

 ![multinational-retail-data-centralisation](schema-14.png?raw=true "Failing to add one more foreign key to the orders_table.")